What is Web Design?

 Some front end web developers have similar careers to web designers.
 Like web designers, they write the code that controls how websites look and behave.
 However, web developers are less likely to be adept in color theory, typography, and design trends.
 Their main concern is making sure a website is functional—not that it is optimized for aesthetics.

 UX designers and UI designers both work in related areas to web design.
 UX designers conduct user research and testing to ensure that websites work well for users.
-UI designers depend on design principles and wireframing software like Sketch to produce attractive website interfaces.
+UI designers depend on design principles and wireframing software like Adobe XD to produce attractive website interfaces.
 While UX and UI designers don’t actually code websites themselves, they play an important role in the development process and can benefit from specialized web design training.

 What Web Design Classes Are Available?